by Martin Maenza, Starsky Hutch 76 and Brian K. Asbury

 “Knock?”
 Ulhan said, puzzled.

-“When you enter another’s dwelling?”
-Rynoc said
+“When you enter another’s dwelling?” asked Rynoc.

 “So sorry.
 This concept of individual ownership or privacy is still alien to me,” the renegade Gordanian said.
 “Besides, I am far too preoccupied with my impending doom to care.”